 \section{Data Augmentation for Transfer}

-The aim of our method is to acquire a robot control policy that outputs 6-DoF robot actions $\mathbf{a}=\left(x, y, z, \alpha, \beta, \gamma \right)$ from the inputs of the current omnidirectional camera image $I(0)$ and target image $I_G$.
+Our method aims to acquire a robot control policy that outputs 6-DoF robot actions $\mathbf{a}=\left(x, y, z, \alpha, \beta, \gamma \right)$ from the inputs of the current omnidirectional camera image $I(0)$ and the target image $I_G$.
 Here, the action is defined as a relative pose of the camera. $\left(x, y, z\right)$ denotes 3D translation and $\left(\alpha, \beta, \gamma\right)$ is 3D rotation represented as roll, pitch, and yaw angles.
-The critical point of our problem is that the training dataset is collected by a wheeled robot.
-Given that the wheeled robot travels only on a flat floor, the action has only three DoFs, i.e., the components $z$, $\alpha$, and $\beta$ in $\mathbf{a}$ are always zero.
+The critical point of our problem is that the training dataset is collected solely by a wheeled robot.
+Given that the wheeled robot travels only on flat floors, the action has only three DoFs, i.e., the components $z$, $\alpha$, and $\beta$ are always zero.

-Our data augmentation method expands DoF to overcome this barrier by virtually rotating the camera pose, leveraging property of omnidirectional camera.
-During policy training, data pairs from the 3-DoF dataset $\left( I_d(i), \mathbf{a}_d(i) \right)$ can be converted to a 6-DoF training data pairs $\left( I(i), \mathbf{a}(i) \right)$ through the VCR.
+Our data augmentation method expands DoF to overcome this barrier by virtually rotating the camera pose, leveraging a property of the omnidirectional camera.
+During policy training, data pairs from the 3-DoF dataset $\left( I_d(i), \mathbf{a}_d(i) \right)$ can be converted to 6-DoF training data pairs $\left( I(i), \mathbf{a}(i) \right)$ through the VCR.
 A random 3D rotation is generated per data sample for the VCR, and we denote its homogeneous transformation matrix $T$.
 As described below, the VCR is purely geometric and deterministic transformation.